joelgibson/lievis/lielib/README.md

 ## Testing

+Firstly the code should typecheck:

+    pnpm run typecheck

 Some tests present to identify regressions and validate some basic assumptions about how data structures behave: these tests are not exhaustive (nor are they indended to be).
 They can be run using

     pnpm run test